MWR - Military / Employee Hunting SOP OCT 2020 - SEPT 2021

 SPECIES Small game and whitetail deer are authorized species available to hunt during MI-DNR published seasons and with appropriate licensing.
 Coyote hunting is not authorized.
 Hunting/Trapping of any other species must receive approval through FCTC-ENV and FCTC-CDR.

-EQUIPMENT Shotgun, bow, crossbow and muzzleloaders are the only approved hunting weapons at Fort Custer Training Center: Rifles are not allowed.
+WEAPONS AND EQUIPMENT Shotgun, bow, crossbow and muzzleloaders are the only approved hunting weapons at Fort Custer Training Center: Rifles are not allowed.
 Concealed weapons are for personal protection and must be self-declared upon entry to Fort Custer Training Center, they are not to be used for hunting any game species.
 Access will be denied to any persons transporting weapons not approved for use on Fort Custer.
 Dogs may be used for waterfowl hunting as long as they come on post just prior to hunting and leave immediately when finished.
 Temporary elevated tree stands may be used for deer hunting (no screw in steps or permanent blinds).
-Tree stands and hunting blinds must comply with the 2019 Michigan Hunting Digest (Ground Blinds on Public Land), cannot be placed prior to September 1st, and must be removed no later than January 31st.
+Tree stands and hunting blinds must comply with the 2020 Michigan Hunting Digest (Ground Blinds on Public Land), cannot be placed prior to September 1st, and must be removed no later than January 31st.
+Tree stands and hunting blinds found after January 31st will be removed and disposed of.
 It is the sportsmen's responsibility to know what they are shooting at, what is both in front and behind their target.